varsha13152/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.address.commons` package.
+Classes used by multiple components are in the `seedu.innsync.commons` package.

 --------------------------------------------------------------------------------------------------------------------